 Below is the list of the top Global Macro ETFs based on their AUM:

 The Pros & Cons of Global Macro Trading

 Global Macro is one of the few hedge fund strategies to have delivered positive returns in challenging situations such as the tech bubble burst, the credit crisis, and the subprime crisis.
 Many investors also seek exposure to global macro as a potent diversification tool for equity market risks.
 Besides, Global Macro trading also has many other advantages:

-- Helps identify long-term trends: Macro analysis allows investors to identify long-term market opportunities across the asset classes.
+- Macro analysis helps identify long-term trends: Macro analysis allows investors to identify long-term market opportunities across asset classes.
 Staying attuned to government policies or economic indicators enables you to assess global macro analysis’s efficacy and discover hidden values.
 Identifying these trends lets the investors spot a directional shift and take a well-defined investment route to avoid risks or losses.

 - Evaluating market sentiment: Macro Trading equips the fund manager to understand the market’s pulse through risk assessment.
 Investors’ willingness to take on market risk tells a lot about the current trading environment and how the market would respond.
 The currencies that move positively in a high-risk environment yield higher returns.
-Some of them are the Australian Dollar, New Zealand Dollar, and the Canadian Dollar.
-Similarly, when the markets go in a low-risk mode, safe-havens like the US Dollar, Swiss Franc, or Japanese Yen perform better.
+Some of them are the Australian Dollar, New Zealand Dollar, and Canadian Dollar.
+Similarly, when the markets go low-risk mode, safe havens like the US Dollar, Swiss Franc, or Japanese Yen perform better.

-- Effective diversification tool: Global Macro funds have a low correlation to stocks and bonds and can be an excellent diversification tool.
+- Effective diversification tool: Global Macro funds have a low correlation and can be an excellent diversification tool.
 It is an alternative investment strategy that protects the portfolio from direct market-related risks.

 Risks of Global Macro Trading